sara-sabr/ITStrategy/Strategies/TransitionToServices.md

 Accelerating cloud adoption at ESDC will require the following:

 1. Any new software development must be developed *AND* deployed to the public cloud.
 This includes up to Protected B data classification.
-2. Development teams (dev, ops, testing) must be allocated a public cloud sandbox environment, one per team, with the following characteristics:
+2. Development teams (dev, ops, testing) must have access to a public cloud sandbox environment, with the following characteristics:
     - dedicated and predictable funding,
     - self-managed by the team with financial monitoring performed so that teams do not exceed their funding cap
     - for experiments and continuous improvement purposes only.
-No work in a sandbox environment is meant to reach production.
-No sensitive data is to be stored or used in this sandbox.
+      - No work in a sandbox environment is meant to reach production.
+      - No sensitive data is to be stored or used in this sandbox.
 3. Ability to reach the cloud environment over the Internet, outside of the GCNet; enabling development to happen without government resources and freeing network bandwidth.
 4. Start using the cloud before all the governance pieces have been established.
 Using the cloud will provide empirical evidence that are necessary to define cloud governance.